'Likely Much More Widespread': Montgomery County Reporting Potential Outbreak Of UK COVID-19 Variant

 Montgomery County also closed a mass vaccination clinic for first doses at Norristown High School for the rest of the week because of a vaccine shortage.

+Danoff oversees the covid vaccination center at Jefferson Northeast — Bucks Campus.
+He says this is a problem that may continue to happen until clinics receive a reliable number of vaccines to expect each week.

+“When are we getting our vaccines?
+Are we getting it Monday, Tuesday, Wednesday, Thursday whatever day and how many doses are we getting?”
+Danoff said.

-The county is also working to stop people from sharing vaccine registration links that enable people to jump the line.RELATED: COVID In Philadelphia: Small Restaurant Owners React To City's Ventilation Requirements Allowing 50% Indoor Capacity
+The county is also working to stop people from sharing vaccine registration links that enable people to jump the line.RELATED: Horse Rescued After Getting Stuck In Creek In Berks County

 “This is not ethical or moral and it needs to stop given scarcity of vaccine,” Arkoosh said.
 “We need to pull together as a community and make sure the most vulnerable get vaccinated first.”